Difficulty Adjustable and Scalable Constrained Multi-objective Test Problem Toolkit: Difficulty Types and Levels of CMOPs

 \subsection{Difficulty 2: Feasibility-hardness}

-For the feasibility-hard CMOPs, the ratios of feasible regions in the search space are usually very low.
-It is difficult to generate a feasible solution for a CMOEA on the feasibility-hard CMOPs.
-Often in the initial stage of a CMOEA, most solutions in the population are infeasible.
+For feasibility-hard CMOPs, the proportion of feasible regions in the search space is usually very low.
+It is difficult for a CMOEA to find any feasible solutions on CMOPs with feasibility-hardness.
+Often in the initial stage of a CMOEA, most or all solutions in the population are infeasible.